Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Introduction

-Despite these benefits, RAG systems are far from hallucination-free.
+Despite these benefits, RAG systems are far from hallucination-free~\cite{hamman2025improving}.
 We identify a critical but overlooked vulnerability in existing RAG systems: a strong sensitivity to the order of retrieved documents.
-When the retrieved content remains exactly the same, including the gold document, merely reordering them can lead the model to follow entirely different reasoning paths and produce inconsistent answers, referred to as \textbf{Permutation-Induced Hallucinations}.
-As shown in Figure~\ref{fig:motivation}, we retrieve the Top-5 documents~\cite{zhu2024information,xu2024recomp} and place the gold document at different positions, LLM answers vary substantially across retrieval permutations.
-Even when the gold document is fixed first, models may still ignore it and produce answers that conflict with the evidence.
-This reveals a previously underexplored sensitivity to retrieval permutations, even for such short contexts shorter than one thousand tokens.
+When the retrieved content remains the same, with the gold document included, merely reordering them can lead the model to follow entirely different reasoning paths and produce inconsistent answers, referred to as \textbf{Permutation-Induced Hallucinations}.
+As shown in Figure~\ref{fig:motivation}, we retrieve the Top-5 documents~\cite{xu2024recomp,zhu-etal-2024-information}, place the gold document in different positions, and observe that LLM answers vary substantially across retrieval permutations.
+Even when the gold document is fixed first, models may ignore it and produce answers that conflict with the evidence.
+This reveals a previously underexplored sensitivity to retrieval permutations, even in short contexts under 1,000 tokens.

-Existing work on RAG robustness mainly focus on retrieval quality and positional bias.
-The former enhances LLM robustness to low-quality retrieval via uncertainty estimation and adversarial training, such as noise injection~\cite{raat,retrobust} of weak-relevant documents.
+Existing robust RAG methods mainly focus on retrieval quality and positional bias.
+The former enhances LLM robustness to low-quality retrieval via uncertainty estimation and adversarial training, such as noise injection~\cite{raat,retrobust} of weakly relevant documents.
 The latter alleviates attention bias toward specific positions in long contexts, promoting more balanced use of retrieved documents~\cite{mspoe,wang-etal-2025-position}.
 However, these approaches overlook a critical issue: permutation sensitivity is neither caused by weakly relevant documents, because the input documents are the same, nor confined to long-context reasoning tasks, since only the Top-5 documents fall within one thousand tokens.